 General unemployment information can be found on the Montana Department of Labor & Industry’s Unemployment Insurance Division home page.

 Additionally, the Department of Labor & Industry is maintaining a COVID-19 Resource Guide to guide employers and employees through any emergency adjustments to employment systems.

 In order to file for unemployment in Nebraska, you’ll first have to register an account on Nebraska’s reemployment website, NEworks.
 After you’ve registered, you can log into the system and file a claim under the Unemployment Services menu.

-For further information, the Nebraska Department of Labor provides a detailed FAQ on unemployment insurance benefits.
+For further information, the Nebraska Department of Labor provides a detailed FAQ on filing an application.

 You can file for unemployment in Nevada by accessing their online system and registering as a new claimant.
 If you have questions, you can speak to a claim representative by telephone in Northern Nevada at (775) 684-0350 or in Southern Nevada at (702) 486-0350.

 To file for unemployment in New Hampshire, log-in to the New Hampshire Employment Security’s online portal.
 You can also reach out with questions to the Unemployment Assistance Hotline at (603) 271-7700.
 Due to the unprecedented volume of claims impacting their system as a result of COVID-19, applicants are assigned a block of time in which to file their claim based on the first letter of the last name.

 Generally, workers also have the option to file in person, but all offices are currently closed due to the coronavirus outbreak.